 According to an infographic about search strategies, surfing the web is evolving to include semantic search.

-Specifically, marketers are beginning to use semantic SEO when they create content.
-The user's experience is king, and semantic SEO strategies focus on whether a reader can find answers to their questions.
+Specifically, smart marketers are leveraging semantic analysis and topic association into their SEO strategies when devising content.
+The user's experience is king, and semantic content strategies focus on whether a reader can find answers to their questions.

 Simply put, semantic SEO means you optimize your content by focusing on the meaning behind the query.

-What is the visitor really asking?
+What is the context of what the visitor is really asking?
 Content should focus more on an overall topic rather than one specific question.

 Semantic SEO takes content one step further by proactively addressing additional questions your visitor might have.

 You must think ahead, authoritatively.
 As a search engine, Google wants to direct users to web pages that offer them in-depth, valuable information.